We have already discussed Chinese tea tradition and Japanese tea tradition, but how about the rest of the world?

 India: Chai

 When we think of Indian tea, we think of Chai.
 Chai is the most widespread tea beverage of India.
 In fact, India is the second biggest tea exporter in the world (after China).
-Locally grown black tea is cooked together with milk, sugar, and spices like cardamom, cloves, anise, ginger, and black pepper.
-It is a very invigorating drink and is served throughout the day from street vendors who serve it in small clay cups made of local material.
+Locally grown black tea is brewed with milk, sugar, and spices such as cardamom, cloves, anise, ginger, and black pepper.
+It is a very invigorating drink and is served throughout the day by street vendors who serve it in small clay cups made of local material.

 England: Afternoon Tea

-The tradition of “afternoon tea”, which is tea served with some sandwiches and sweets came around to fill in the big hungry gap between breakfast and dinner.
+The tradition of “afternoon tea”, which is tea served with sandwiches and sweets, developed to fill the big hungry gap between breakfast and dinner.

 Russia: Chay + Samovar

-Russia’s tradition of tea drinking is tightly tied together with the samovar, although rarely used nowadays.
+Russia’s tradition of tea drinking is tightly tied to the samovar, although it is rarely used nowadays.
 Tea leaves came to Russia in scarce quantity through the Silk Road.
 It was an expensive delight available only to the elite and lucky few.
-The samovar was used to ration the tea quantity available (which was also important to do during the Soviet Union).
+The samovar was used to ration the available tea (which was also important during the Soviet Union).

-The samovar is made up of a tiny teapot which holds a very concentrated brew of black tea.
-A very small amount of this concentrate is poured into a teacup, then the rest is filled with hot water from the main part of the samovar.
-Milk, sugar or lemon is usually offered but most people prefer to drink it black.
+On top of the samovar sits a small teapot holding a very concentrated brew of black tea.
+A small amount of this concentrate is poured into a teacup, then the rest is filled with hot water from the main part of the samovar.
+Milk, sugar, or lemon is usually offered, but most people prefer to drink it black.

-Another interesting Russian tea drinking custom from the past is sipping tea from a small saucer (the ones normally used to hold teacups).
-This tradition came from the tea being served at boiling temperatures (unlike the more moderate temperatures of Chinese tea ceremony).
-The saucer tradition was associated with the lower class, believed that they did not have the time or patience to wait for their tea to cool before having to go back to work.
+Another interesting Russian tea-drinking custom from the past is sipping tea from a small saucer (the kind normally used to hold teacups).
+This tradition came from the tea being served at boiling temperatures (unlike the more moderate temperatures of the Chinese tea ceremony).
+The saucer tradition was associated with the lower class, who believed they did not have the time or patience to wait for their tea to cool before returning to work.
 Although nowadays you will rarely see tea being drunk out of a saucer.

 United States: Sweet Iced Tea

-United States tea tradition equals to the Sweet Iced Tea traditions of the Southern states.
-Prior to WWII when trade with China was booming, tea was the most widely consumed beverage in the US.
-Iced tea, in particular, originated during the hot summer of the 1904 World’s Fair.
-Nowadays we can find American style iced tea in many countries throughout the world.
+United States tea tradition equals the Sweet Iced Tea traditions of the Southern states.
+Prior to WWII, when trade with China was booming, tea was the most widely consumed beverage in the US.
+Iced tea had existed for decades, but it was popularized nationally during the hot summer of the 1904 World's Fair, when tea merchant Richard Blechynden served his tea over ice to escape the heat.
+Nowadays, we can find American-style iced tea in many countries throughout the world.

 Morocco: Mint Tea (atay)

-Morocco has always been top of the list in regards to tea consumption per capita.
+Morocco has always been at the top of the list in terms of tea consumption per capita.
 And as a surprise to many, the number one importer of Chinese green tea (specifically Gunpowder green tea, one of the stronger types of green tea).

-In Morocco green tea is usually boiled in a kettle with big amounts of fresh mint and sugar.
-Then, it is poured into small cups from a big distance.
+In Morocco, green tea is usually brewed in a kettle with plenty of fresh mint and sugar.
+Then, it is poured into small cups from a great height.
 This tradition is believed to aerate the tea and evenly mix in the sugar.

-There are still many more countries and their tea traditions which we have yet to cover.
+There are still many more countries and their tea traditions that we have yet to cover.